hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 ```
 Time: 10 min
-Materials: None
+Materials: none
-Team Sizes:
+Team sizes:

 - when 4-8 people, group into teams of size 2
 - when 9-12 people, group into teams of size 3
 - when 13+ people, group into teams of size 4 or 5
 ```

 - Organize the students get into teams.